 Timings: From 9am.
 Last tour starts 3pm

-This is also a dry walk but continues to cover all 5 domes.
+This is also a dry walk but continues to cover all 5 domes (up to Platform 5).
 More strenuous with many more steps to climb.
 Rated as Slightly Strenuous.
+No guide required.

 Tour 3 - Top of the World & Short River Adventure